This article has been updated.

-Former Trump workers said there were dozens like them working without legal status — an estimated 100 in Bedminster alone.
+But many former Trump workers say that’s hard to believe.
+They said there were dozens like them working without legal status — an estimated 100 in Bedminster alone.
 They told The Post they believed their managers knew.

 “My whole town practically lived there,” one Costa Rican worker said of the Bedminster club.

 In another flag to the management, a Bedminster police officer investigating a hit-and-run in 2011 arrested an employee of Trump’s club and determined he was an undocumented immigrant working under a fake name.
 The officer told the club’s head of security the employee “may be using a false name and government documentation.”

 The worker was deported.